-OpenDoTT is a PhD programme from the Northumbria University and Mozilla to explore how to build a more open, secure, and trustworthy Internet of Things.
-This program will train technologists, designers, and researchers to create and advocate for connected products that are better, healthier and more people-centred.
+OpenDoTT was a PhD programme from the University of Dundee, Northumbria University and Mozilla to explore how to build a more open, secure, and trustworthy Internet of Things.
+This program trained technologists, designers, and researchers to create and advocate for connected products that are better, healthier and more people-centred.

 Key, C., Browne, F., Taylor, N. and Rogers, J. (2021).
 Proceed with care: Reimagining home IoT through a care perspective.
 Proceedings of CHI 2021, ACM. doi:10.1145/3411764.3445602 (Honorable Mention Award)